 Arizona State University Polytechnic Academic District

-The five high-performance buildings are integrated with three existing structures to house four distinct yet interrelated academic colleges and provide classroom and laboratory space for engineering and science programs.
-Buildings are configured around courtyards and linked by a series of open-air atria, portals, and arcades, leveraging a seasonally temperate climate for exterior circulation.
-These thoughtful shade elements provide social spaces that maximize visibility, daylighting, and a sense of community while minimizing energy usage.
+ASU Polytechnic’s Academic District transforms a decommissioned Air Force base into an inviting pedestrian district and regenerative landscape that creates a new identity for the campus.
+Five high-performance buildings are integrated with three existing structures, providing classroom and laboratory space for four academic colleges focused on engineering and the sciences.
+Buildings are configured around courtyards and linked by a series of open air atria, portals, and arcades to take advantage of the seasonally temperate climate for exterior circulation.
+These shady elements provide environmentally sensitive social spaces that maximize visibility, daylighting, and a sense of community while minimizing energy use.

 Arizona State University Polytechnic Academic District